-Evergy did not evaluate standalone or hybrid battery storage resources in its 2022 IRP Annual Update, but notes that the Company will address it in its 2023 Annual Update.33 These resources are too important to be ignored in this annual update.
-Standalone storage installations have skyrocketed in recent years and will continue to increase-especially now that the IRA adds a minimum of a 30% ITC incentive.
-These resources provide valuable peaking capacity and immediate response that facilitates smooth operations of the electric grid.
+Evergy did not evaluate standalone or hybrid battery storage resources in its 2022 IRP Annual Update, but notes that the Company will address it in its 2023 Annual Update.39 These 37 Evergy Kansas Central and Evergy Metro IRP 2022 Annual Update, p.
+89 38 QSC5-2_CONF_Supply Side Build Costs.xlsx 39 Evergy Kansas Central and Evergy Metro IRP 2022 Annual Update, p.17 resources are too important to be ignored in this annual update.
+Standalone storage installations have skyrocketed in recent years and will continue to increase-especially now that the IRA adds a 30% ITC incentive (40% if the battery is located at the site of a retired electric generating unit or otherwise in any "energy community" as defined by the IRA).
+These resources provide valuable peaking capacity and immediate grid stability response that facilitates smooth operations of the electric grid.
 While both solar and battery resources have become more attractive on a cost-basis in recent years, when paired together, these hybrids are valuable energy and capacity resources that utilities are increasingly looking to instead of gas-burning, peaking resources (and certainly when compared to high cost coal units).
-The goal of Evergy's IRP process is to achieve "just and reasonable rates" and provide a plan that "serves the public interest," while achieving other valid policy goals.34 The failure to adequately incorporate these important resources resulted in an IRP that fails to identify a plan that is in the public interest by improperly limiting the types of resources available.
+The goal of Evergy's IRP process is to achieve the "lowest reasonable cost plan given an uncertain future."40 The failure to adequately incorporate these important resources resulted in an IRP that fails to identify a plan that is in the public interest by improperly limiting the types of resources available.
 To remedy this deficiency, Evergy should include battery storage and solar-battery hybrid resources as options in its modeling along with updated tax incentives.
+X. Deficiency 10: Evergy failed to evaluate the public health impacts of its ARPs.